za213/bernie-targeting/README.md

 This repo contains a number of resources useful for performing common campaign-related data science tasks.
 Much of the code in this repo relies on Civis Platform, a research infrastructure built on AWS, often utilized for political campaigns.
 The SQL code in the repo is [Redshift SQL](https://aws.amazon.com/redshift/) and many of the modeling functions utilize the [Civis API](https://civis-python.readthedocs.io/en/stable/).
 Many of the scripts reference data available through the DNC Phoenix database, supplementary geotables ([available here]((https://uchicago.box.com/s/4b2vzr2mu7z2nbo3tx9mlorotah71xqt)), and proprietary campaign data.
 For this reason most of the code will require some modification, but can serve as a useful blueprint for setting up a data science capability on a campaign.

 A high level summary of some of the demostration code available in this repo:
-* [SQL code](https://github.com/Bernie-2020/bernie-targeting/blob/master/modeling-frame/rainbow-modeling-frame.sql) to create a covariate matrix with over 500+ ML-ready predictors
+* [SQL](https://github.com/Bernie-2020/bernie-targeting/blob/master/modeling-frame/rainbow-modeling-frame.sql) to build a covariate matrix with over 500+ ML-ready predictors
-* [SQL code](https://github.com/Bernie-2020/bernie-targeting/blob/master/modeling-frame/rainbow-analytics-frame.sql) to create an analysis table that applies demographic and socioeconomic labels to all individuals in the Phoenix database
+* [SQL](https://github.com/Bernie-2020/bernie-targeting/blob/master/modeling-frame/rainbow-analytics-frame.sql) to build an analysis table that applies demographic and socioeconomic labels to all individuals in the Phoenix database
-* [Python scripts](https://github.com/Bernie-2020/bernie-targeting/tree/master/modeling) to train ML models in Civis Platform and generate predictions
+* [Python notebooks](https://github.com/Bernie-2020/bernie-targeting/tree/master/modeling) to build ML models in Civis Platform and generate predictions
-* [SQL code](https://github.com/Bernie-2020/bernie-targeting/tree/master/universes) to organize campaign data into a voter contact universes table.
+* [SQL](https://github.com/Bernie-2020/bernie-targeting/tree/master/universes) to organize campaign data into a voter contact universe table.
-* A [Python script](https://github.com/Bernie-2020/bernie-targeting/blob/master/analytics/travel-time-targeting_v2.ipynb) to assign travel times to individuals within a fixed distance from a dictionary of campaign related events.
+* A [Python notebook](https://github.com/Bernie-2020/bernie-targeting/blob/master/analytics/travel-time-targeting_v2.ipynb) to assign travel times to individuals that live within a fixed distance to campaign related events.

 Note, all of the above code is not actively maintained and will not run out of the box due to database dependencies.
 Please leave feedback via issues and we will do our best to respond.